You might see an AEP to help you:

 Accredited Exercise Physiologists are allied health professionals, providing exercise and lifestyle therapies for the prevention and management of chronic disease, injury and disability.

-Stretch and Mobility Class
+Body Balance - Stretch and Stability Class

 Our stretch classes at Institute of Sports and Spines are designed to give you a whole body workout to improve your flexibility and mobility.
 Each class is designed to mobilise your entire ability and vary each week so that you continue to learn new stretches that you can utilise at home.
 The advantage of having a clinician running a class is if you have specific problems or issues they can help modify and improve the stretches to suit your individual presentation.